In this paper, we will review some tips on growing saffron commercially.

 In the process of saffron cultivation, plowing is done twice.
 In mechanized agriculture, plowing is usually the means of plowing the land.
 This plowing is done in the autumn before saffron is planted.
-Again in the spring, after the spring rains have stopped, re-plowing is used to break the soil crust as well as killing the weeds.
+Again in the spring, after the spring rains have stopped, re-plowing is used to break the soil crust as well as kill the weeds.

 The soil should be sweet and saffron should be planted in a field that is about a few years after the last saffron cultivation of that land.

 Saffron cultivation gives better results if animal manure is used.
 You should add this fertilizer to the soil in September or August with ammonium phosphate.
 This fertilizer should be injected into the ground by the Faro method.

 The best time for saffron cultivation is August to October.
 After planting the saffron bulb in the ground for 4 to 7 years (although in some areas 10 years), it will yield.
 In addition, with these saffron bulbs, you will no longer need to extend the saffron cultivation to next year.